Day1CPT.Org News Blog

 In recent years, getting H1B visas become more and more difficult due to the increasing number of applications.
 Without obtaining H1B, many international students end up leaving the United States.
 Hence, the trend of using "day 1 CPT" to continue their work authorization after using up OPT time became popular.
 This brought “day 1 CPT” to USCIS’s attention, followed by the imposition of 8 CFR 214.2 (f)(10) to regulate the use of CPT.

 This is not to say that “day 1 CPT” is illegal.
 On the contrary, it is completely legitimate.
-What's illegal in the eyes of the USCIS, in fact, is abusing this system.
+What's illegal in the eyes of the USCIS is abusing this system.
 If you follow all the requirements and fulfill all the criteria, you are safe.
 The most important thing is that you should avoid using CPT at the same academic level more than once.

 day 1 cpt students are still just F1 students